conduitio-labs/conduit-connector-gcp-pubsub/README.md

 these messages will be received after the connector is up.

 **CDC**: Messages that are in the service cannot be deleted or changed.
-Consequently, all messages have no `action` key in the metadata.
+Consequently, all messages have a `sdk.OperationCreate` operation.

 Messages can store own metadata as a key value data.
 All message metadata is passed to the record metadata.